Skip Navigation

 Sexting: Students involved in possession or transmission of inappropriate photos on their cell phones or other electronic devices which negatively impact the learning environment at school face suspension and/or expulsion.
 In accordance with the law, the McAllen Police Department will be notified and students and parents may face legal repercussions as well.

 Texting: Students should at no time be involved in texting or other online communication during the course of the school day since electronic devices are prohibited.
 Students involved in texting at school face detention, suspension and/or expulsion.
+This includes chatting or emailing on school provided laptop/electronic device in class or school hours.

 Literature promoting private businesses, organizations, or political candidates may not be distributed through the school.